Be warned, this series is over 10 years old with over 700 chapters (and 16 seasons of anime) to its name. Spoilers may not be covered below.

 - Improbable Hairstyle: His hair is shaped like a palm tree.

-- Killed Off for Real: The only villain to ever be killed by Luffy, although it is likely that he was being kept alive by Lily, thus a parasite with the shell of a man feeding off Lily.
+- Killed Off for Real: The only villain to ever be killed by Luffy.

-- Obfuscating Stupidity: Turns out to very serious and out of his mind.
+- Obfuscating Stupidity: Turns out to be very serious and out of his mind.

 - Step Ford Smiler: Shown when one of his men are revived, he gives a brief glimpse of his past self, only to make him feel happy.
 It's to hide the feelings of regret of losing his real crew and having to be satisfied with a hollow shell.

 - Villainous Breakdown: One of the most horrifying in the series, contending with Gecko Moria for the title.
 His goofy tree-like hair comes undone and drapes over his face, his eyes go blank white, and for most of his screen time he's silhouetted against the moon.